The Ask Guessing Game

 The reliance on major donors has never been more urgent.
 A steep decline in individual giving is the greatest threat to stakeholder organizations.

-The decline in charitable giving in 2022 was worse than the decline during the great recession in 2008, even though we are at near full employment.
+The decline in charitable giving in 2022 was worse than the decline during the Great Recession in 2008, even though the economy was near full employment.
 The donor pool is shrinking — fast.
 According to GivingUSA, 20 years ago, two-thirds of households contributed to stakeholder organizations.
 Now, less than half contribute.

 Disposable Income Giving Is Way Down